 Finding my direction and purpose

-If you saw my Instagram story lately, or even my Instagram post here, you may have noticed that I've been having difficulty finding my footing and direction.
-My life, overall, has felt unorganized and random.
-I go back and forth from my apartment to my parents' house every weekend, which causes a little bit of stress.
-I love seeling my family, but I crave stability and familiartiy.
+Lately, my life, overall, has felt unorganized and random.
+I go back and forth from my apartment to my parents’ house every weekend, which causes a little bit of stress.
+I love seeing my family, but I crave stability and familiarity.
 On top of that, like everyone else, my mind is occasionally cluttered with all things I have to do, the fact that my roommates are moving out and new roommates are moving in, as well as setting goals and habits for myself.
 Life is a bit messy for all of us right now, the future foggy, and our path not as clear as before.
-I don't mean to speak for everyone, but most of the people in my life are undergoing change and transition at this time, especially my college friends.
+I don’t mean to speak for everyone, but most of the people in my life are undergoing change and transition at this time, especially my college friends.

 Last week, my blog was my passion, and this week, a story idea has taken hold and so has the act of drawing, and my blog does not seem as important.
 Reading has become a regular hobby but rarely do I feel inclined to post about the books I finish, keeping the stories to myself instead, which has distanced me more from bookstagram.
 I spent a little while in solitude yesterday, trying to find a direction for my blog, my Instagram, my life.
 But today, while I was cleaning, I realized that being mindful and present erases all of those worries.
 When I return to the now, the only thing that matters is what I want to do that day, that hour, that moment.

 Life, in the end, is just several moments strung together to create one story.